TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Preparation/Installing/Index.rst

-To get all the needed files, please download this extension and install it into your TYPO3 installation; do not only view it in the TYPO3 Extension Repository (TER) or online at typo3.org.
+To get all the needed files, please download this extension and install it into your TYPO3 installation; do not only view it in the TYPO3 Extension Repository (TER) or online at docs.typo3.org.
 By installing it you directly have all the needed template files (HTML, CSS and the TypoScript in an textfile) on your system.

-(If you have already done that, you can skip the rest of this chapter.).
+(If you have already done that, you can skip the rest of this chapter.)

 .. note::
    The extension key of this tutorial is "doc_tut_templating".
 Search for it in your extension manager